truthcoin/www.truthcoin.info/_posts/2016-12-05-protocol-upgrade-terminology.md

 ---

-> When it comes to protocol upgrades, we don't have enough words to clearly describe the aspects that we actually care about.
+> When it comes to protocol upgrades, we need better words.

 ### Simply